whtouche/wdi_6_js_hw_todo_app/README.md

 **Bonus 1:** Add "created at" and "completed at" properties to `TodoItem` to keep track of the date each item was created and completed. `style.css` has a class that would be appropriate for displaying this info.

-**Bonus 2:** Keep unfinished items sorted by creation date, and finished items sorted by completion date.
+**Bonus 2:** Keep the todo items in both lists sorted alphabetically at all times.
 This is where storing those item arrays on the `TodoApp` class will definitely come in handy!